WSU-kduncan/ceg3120-cicd-masedagr8/project4/README-CI.md

 ng serve --host 0.0.0.0

-cite
+cite used
-used i think i used something from almost all the links you gave us.

 to get docker working on and EC2 instance i used https://docs.docker.com/engine/install/ubuntu/ I just followed to commands to install in on an EC2 instance of ubuntu.

-ask chatgbt for examples of from and CDM command in dockerfile, "can I get examples on how to use FROM and CDM in a Dockerfile and expain the different parts of the commands"
+ask chatgbt for examples of from and CDM command in dockerfile, `can I get examples on how to use FROM and CDM in a Dockerfile and expain the different parts of the commands`